AP source: Jaguars void Fournette’s contract guarantees

 #ReadLocal

 Fournette and fellow running back T.J.
-Yeldon spent most of the game on the bench, disengaged from teammates.
+Yeldon spent most of a 20-3 loss at Houston in the season finale on the bench, disengaged from teammates.

-Top executive Tom Coughlin ripped both players for being "disrespectful" and "selfish," adding that their behavior was "unbecoming of a professional football player."
+Top executive Tom Coughlin ripped both players for being "disrespectful" and "selfish."

+"Their behavior was unbecoming of a professional football player," Coughlin said in a statement.

+Fournette has proven to be far from an ideal pro in Jacksonville, and it's clear the team is growing tired of his unchanging ways.

 Comments